flozzone/dspace-media-filter-server/README.md

 docker run --rm -p 5000:5000 --name media-filter media-filter
 ```

-And copy files in and out.
+And copy files in and out

 ```shell
 # copy files into container